 Not all metals are dishwasher safe.
 In addition, low-quality metal or metal-coated items are prone to rusting if washed in the dishwasher.

-LG’s large capacity and EasyRack™ plus feature means you can adjust the height levels and flexible tines in the rack to accommodate all types of kitchenware.
-However, although items such as knives tend to be made of harder steel that gives them a lasting edge, these are also more likely to rust eventually from repeated washing in a dishwasher, so it’s best to hand wash these items.
+LG’s large capacity and EasyRack™ plus feature allow you to adjust the rack's height levels and flexible tines to accommodate all types of kitchenware.
+However, although knives tend to be made of more rigid steel, which gives them a lasting edge, they are also more likely to rust from repeated washing in a dishwasher, so it’s best to hand wash these items.

-LG recommends avoiding putting sharp knives in your machine, especially if you have invested in some expensive ones.
-Dishwasher detergent is abrasive, so it can dull the knife; it can also hit other items, further damaging the blade.
-Ceramic knives should also not go in dishwashers as they are more brittle.
+LG recommends avoiding sharp knives in your machine if you have invested in expensive ones.
+Dishwasher detergent is abrasive, so it can dull the knife.
+It can also hit other items, further damaging the blade.
+Ceramic knives, which are more brittle, should also not go in dishwashers.

 Rust can spread between metal utensils.
 So, to protect your other metalware, don’t put rusty items in the dishwasher.